pairwise-alignment/pa-bench/README.md

 ```

 **Pinning.**
 Pinning jobs to cores probably only works on linux.
-On other systems, the runner
+On other systems, benchmarking
-will crash and the orchestrator will report `Result: Err(Panic)`.
-Use `--no-pin`
-on the orchestrator to avoid this.
+will crash and will report `Result: Err(Panic)`.
+Use `--no-pin` to avoid this.

 **CPU Settings.** Make sure to